RajanPatel97/React-Lifecycle/README.md

 # React-Lifecycle
-A simple application that helps demonstrate the different stages of the React Lifecycle
+A simple application that helps demonstrate the different stages of the React Lifecycle through class component behaviour